 CrayPat is a performance analysis tool offered by Cray for the XT and XE platforms.
 Production codes should NOT use CrayPat.
 CrayPat has a large feature set.

-Perftools-lite is a simplified and easy to use version of the CrayPat tool.
+Perftools-lite is a simplified and easy-to-use version of the CrayPat tool.
 It provides basic performance analysis information automatically with simple steps.
-Users can decide whether to use full CrayPat version tools afterwards.
+Users can decide whether to use the full CrayPat tools after trying Perftools-lite.

-Here we will highlight the most basic and point to other relevant documentation.
+Here we will highlight basic usage and point to other relevant documentation.

 How to use Perftools-lite